mylovemyon/TryHackMe/Rooms/Intro to Defensive Security.md

-## Introduction to Defensive Security
+## Task 1 Introduction to Defensive Security
 Offensive security focuses on one thing: breaking into systems.
 Breaking into systems might be achieved through exploiting bugs, abusing insecure setups, and taking advantage of unenforced access control policies, among other things.
 Red teams and penetration testers specialize in offensive security.
 Defensive security is somewhat the opposite of offensive security, as it is concerned with two main tasks:
-1.Preventing intrusions from occurring
+1. Preventing intrusions from occurring
-2.Detecting intrusions when they occur and responding properly
+2. Detecting intrusions when they occur and responding properly

 Blue teams are part of the defensive security landscape.
 Some of the tasks that are related to defensive security include:
 - User cyber security awareness: Training users about cyber security helps protect against various attacks that target their systems.
 - Documenting and managing assets: We need to know the types of systems and devices that we have to manage and protect properly.